What will be in the SQA Navigation exam?

 Compass, true and gyro courses

-3. Calculates course and distance by plane sailing formula.
+b.
+Calculates course and distance by Plane, Parallel or Mercator

 So breathe a sigh of relief when you get to here – there is no great circle sailing.
 Again, you have one descriptive question, on what is a mercator chart (the charts you use on board!) and the rest are calculations.